Need to talk? Call 1800 882 436.

 Key facts

-• The Child Care Subsidy is the main way the government helps families to pay for the cost of child care.
+• The Child Care Subsidy is a government payment to help families to pay for the cost of child care.

 • The amount of subsidy you will receive will depend on your family circumstances, income, and your child's age.

-• The Child Care Subsidy is usually paid directly to your child care provider, lowering the out-of-pocket cost you need to pay.
+• The Child Care Subsidy is usually paid directly to your child care provider — this lowers your out-of-pocket fees.

 • You may also be eligible for an Additional Child Care Subsidy in some circumstances, such as financial hardship.